rabyj/dotfiles/notes/git_notes.md

 # working on multiple branches at same time
 git worktree add <path> [<branch>] # Create <path> and checkout <branch> into it.
 The new working directory is linked to the current repository, sharing everything except working directory specific files such as HEAD, index, etc.

+git rebase --interactive [new base commit, commit is not included in rebasing]
 ~~~

 ## How do I delete a Git branch locally and remotely?